Skip to main content

 This has a crucial consequence for a man on testosterone therapy ∞ lower SHBG means a higher percentage of his total testosterone is in the free, unbound state.
 This increases the substrate pool available to the aromatase enzyme, promoting higher conversion to free estradiol.
 It is a double hit ∞ the high-insulin state promotes more aromatase-rich fat tissue while also increasing the amount of raw material delivered to that tissue.

-Conversely, lifestyle changes that improve and promote weight loss have been clinically shown to increase SHBG levels.
+Conversely, lifestyle changes that improve insulin sensitivity and promote weight loss have been clinically shown to increase SHBG levels.
 One study demonstrated that exercisers who lost at least 5% of their body fat saw a significant increase in SHBG.
 An increase in SHBG binds up a greater proportion of both testosterone and estradiol, effectively lowering the free, active fractions of both.

 This can create a more favorable and stable hormonal environment, acting as a buffer against rapid fluctuations.
 Therefore, diet and exercise are not just managing aromatase; they are also managing the bioavailability of its substrate, testosterone.